Keyfactor/citrix-adc-orchestrator/README.md

 Load Balancing, Authentication/Authorization/Auditing (AAA), and Gateways, this orchestrator can bind to any of these virtual servers when using unique virtual server names for each service.

-### CitrixAdc
-TODO Global Store Type Section is an optional section.
-If this section doesn't seem necessary on initial glance, please delete it.
-Refer to the docs on [Confluence](https://keyfactor.atlassian.net/wiki/x/SAAyHg) for more info

-TODO Overview is a required section

 ## Compatibility